 - Company Description

 - Personal Financial Statement

 - Financial History and Analysis

 - Financial Plan

-The last section in the instructions, “Refining Your Plan,” explains ways you may need to modify your plan for specific purposes, such as getting a bank loan, or for specific industries, such as retail.
+The last section in the instructions, “Refining Your Plan,” explains ways to modify your plan for specific purposes, such as getting a bank loan, or for specific industries, such as retail.

 After you complete the worksheets, print them out, and you will have a working business plan for your established business.
-Then, contact your local SCORE mentor to review and refine your plan.
+Then, contact a SCORE mentor to review and refine your plan.

 Funded, in part, through a Cooperative Agreement with the U.S. Small Business Administration.
 All opinions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA.